econml.dr.SparseLinearDRLearner

 intercept__inference(T)

-The inference of the intercept in the linear model of the constant marginal treatment effect associated with treatment T.
+Get inference results for the intercept in the linear model of the constant marginal treatment effect.

 InferenceResults – The inference of the intercept in the final linear model